-Plants are an obvious entry point for incorporating Greenery into your spring décor, and a great way to refresh for spring.
+Plants are an obvious entry point for incorporating spring into your spring décor, and a great way to refresh both your palette and your mood.
 Plants can be lovely on their own, but how you present them offers an opportunity to turn them into real design elements.
 Depending on how much work you want to put into the planters (not to mention the plants!) there are a lot of different options out there.
 Here are a few of my favourite DIY planters:

 Terrariums can be very simple project, and very attractive.
 Use small succulents or air plants.